connormcgarr/connormcgarr.github.io/_posts/2025-02-03-km-shadow-stacks.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/kcet8.png" alt="">

 Continuing on, the next path that can be taken is based on the following statement: `ShadowStackType = (miscFlags >> 8) & 1;`.
-What this actually does is it shifts all of the bits in the mask to "the right" by 8 bytes.
+What this actually does is it shifts all of the bits in the mask to "the right" by 8 bits.
 The desired effect here is that the 8th bit (from an offset of 0) is moved to the first (0th) position.
 Since `1`, in decimal, is `00000001` in binary - this allows the 8th bit (from an offset of 0) to be bitwise "AND'd" 1.
 In other words, this checks if the 8th bit (from an offset of 0) is set.

 <img src="{{ site.url }}{{ site.baseurl }}/images/kcet9.png" alt="">